-As you will have seen from the above article, bisque firing gives the pottery ware important properties.
+As you will have read above, bisque firing gives pottery important properties.
 For example, it makes the clay harder and more resilient and it also makes it water-resistant

 Another important reason to do a bisque fire is that it prepares the pottery ware for glazing.
-Not all bisque fired clay needs to be glazed.
+Not all bisque-fired clay needs to be glazed.
 For some purposes, being porous is a useful property.
 An example of this is terracotta plant pots.
-Likewise, fired porcelain may have reached the point of being 100% non-porous during the first firing, so that a glaze is not necessary.
+Likewise, fired porcelain may have reached the point of being 100% non-porous during the first firing so glazing is not absolutely necessary.

 Different bisque ware will have different levels of porosity.
 The higher the temperature in a bisque fire, the less porous the bisque ware will be.
 This is sometimes done because it makes the bisque ware harder and less resistant to cracks.

 However, different levels of porosity will require different kinds of glaze to be applied.
 For example, less porous bisque ware will need a glaze with lower water content as less water will be absorbed into the pottery on application.

 Some potters choose not to bisque fire and apply glaze directly to unfired clay or greenware.
 This is known as single firing or raw glazing.
 The topic of glazing greenware is an article all of its own.
 If you’d like to know more about it, you can check out my guide on glazing greenware here.